MacMikeG/FEND-Project-04-Arcade-Game/README.md

     Each of 3 enemies is located on the individual row of the game board.

     Enemies move is looped: each one appears on the left, outside of the border and travels smoothly to the right until disappears behind the edge.

-    The speed of each of the enemies is randomized with every loop.

     After winning, the dialog window shows up and the player is moved back to the beginning.